ThisisDaan/iXecSync/README.md

 # iXecSync
-Python video player that syncs the time
+Syncs a video with multiple users.